 It’s crucial to properly calculate and plan for the costs involved in moving into a new Japanese office because setting up an office might initially be fairly expensive.
 Working with a trustworthy real estate agent is also advised because they can help you navigate the process and make sure you’re receiving a good deal.

-Other aspects to consider are the licenses required for your business which may affect your preferred location and the building that you’re interested to rent.
-It is because not all building owners accept all kinds of businesses as others may affect the current renters in the building.
-Moreover, your target client should also be considered as this can determine the best location for your startup.
+Other aspects to consider are the licenses required for your business, which may affect your preferred location and the building that you’re interested in renting.
+It is because not all building owners accept all kinds of businesses, as others may affect the current renters in the building.
+Moreover, your target client should also be considered, as this can determine the best location for your startup.

-On top of the expenses that were mentioned above, here are some additional expenses that you need to consider in moving into a new office in Japan:
+On top of the expenses that were mentioned above, here are some additional expenses that you need to consider when moving into a new office in Japan:

 - Gift money